George C. Sibley: Lindenwood years

 Once Sibley was finished, his wife Mary and he moved to St. Charles, Missouri, where he had owned land since 1814.
-Between 1827 and 1829, the Sibleys lived in town until the property that George owned could be cleared and a residence built.
+During 1829, the Sibleys lived in town until the property that George owned could be cleared and a residence built.
 During this same time, Mary, who had been recorded as having taught children at Fort Osage, began teaching her sister, along with a few local children, in their home on a private basis.
-Mary’s career as an educator developed into The Lindenwood School for Girls, later known as Lindenwood College, and today known as Lindenwood University.
-By 1831, George had built a log cabin on their property and over the years expanded the structure as enrollment at the boarding school grew to over 20 women being taught by his wife.
+Mary's career as an educator developed into The Lindenwood School for Girls, later known as Lindenwood College, and today known as Lindenwood University.
+By December 1829, George had built a log cabin on their property and over the years expanded the structure as enrollment at the boarding school grew to over 20 women being taught by his wife.

-George had a limited role with the school, while Mary served as the school's lone headmaster and education, George helped Mary with the maintenance on and additions to the property and cabin and also produced the advertising and most of their correspondence.
+George had a limited role with the school, while Mary served as the school's lone headmaster and educator, George helped Mary with the maintenance on and additions to the property and cabin and also produced the advertising and most of their correspondence.
 George remained active in public life.
 In 1833, Sibley ran as a Whig for U.S. Congress, but pulled out of the race at the last moment.
 Between 1839 and 1840, Sibley served as president of the Missouri Internal Improvements Board and as a railroad commissioner, and in 1844, he ran for a seat in the Missouri Senate, but lost.

 Privately, Sibley was very active with the Old School Presbyterian church.
 Through this involvement he became closely acquainted with abolitionist Elijah Lovejoy.
 Lovejoy, whose in-laws lived in St. Charles, visited the region often.
 On one occasion in 1837, after increasingly irritating area slave owners with his stories in the Alton Observer, an angry mob tried to lynch Lovejoy.
 Lovejoy escaped to Linden Wood, where Sibley provided him with a horse so he could get away into Illinois.

 Retirement and death

-After building Lindenwood College’s reputation as a predominant women’s school for its day, the Sibleys decided to retire from education and in 1853 deeded Lindenwood over to the Presbyterian Church.
+After building Lindenwood College's reputation as a predominant women's school for its day, the Sibleys decided to retire from education and in 1853 deeded Lindenwood over to the Presbyterian Church.
 By this stage in his life, George Sibley was considered an invalid.
 As a result, he led a quiet life until he died on January 31, 1863.
 George and Mary Sibley are buried on the campus of Lindenwood University.